Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Preliminaries

-\paragraph{Identifying and Interpreting Toxic Subspaces} Building on previous studies that identify directions in the activation space that encode meaningful concepts, we identify a low-dimensional toxicity subspace in the MLP layers of GPT-2.
-The subspace is identified by computing the difference between activations of toxic and non-toxic data, and obtaining its singular vectors $\vv_1, \vv_2, \ldots$ through singular value decomposition (SVD).
-The top singular vectors are inspected by mapping to the vocabulary.
-In Table~\ref{tab:proj-censored}, we list the top tokens that best explain these singular vectors.
+\paragraph{Identifying and Interpreting Toxic Subspaces} Building on previous studies that identify that certain directions in the activation space encode meaningful concepts, we identify a low-dimensional toxicity subspace in the MLP layers of GPT-2.
+We specifically work with the MLP layers since recent studies~\citep[\textit{inter alia}]{lee2024mechanistic, geva2022transformer, meng2022locating, geva2021transformer} have shown that MLP layers in language models encode meaningful static concepts,

-For GPT-2, we discover that $\vv_1, \vv_2$ are mostly associated with toxic words, while $\vv_3$ and $\vv_4$ likely represent general topics such as news and politics.
+The subspace is identified using preference data -- matched toxic and non-toxic strings (Table~\ref{tab:pref-data-samples}, \Scref{sec:appendix-datasets}).
+The difference between the activations of toxic and non-toxic data are computed, and its singular vectors $\vv_1, \vv_2, \ldots$ are obtained through singular value decomposition (SVD).
+The top singular vectors are then inspected by mapping to the vocabulary.
+In Table~\ref{tab:proj-censored}, we list the top tokens that best explain the top few singular vectors. $\vv_1, \vv_2$ are mostly associated with toxic words, while $\vv_3$ and $\vv_4$ likely represent general topics such as news and politics.
 In addition, we calculate a global mean vector $\vmu$, which is associated with frequent tokens and stop words, and is likely to represent corpus-wise frequency statistics.
-Our interpretations are consistent across different data samples (see \Scref{sec:append-map-to-vocab}).
+Our interpretations are consistent across different data samples (see \Scref{sec:appendix-method-analysis}).